lagdo/dbadmin-app/README.md

 It currently supports 3 database servers: PostgreSQL, MySQL (and MariaDB), and SQLite.

 The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
-The original code was separated into multiple Composer packages, and refactored to take advantage of the latest PHP features: namespaces, interfaces, DI, and so on.
+The original code was separated into multiple Composer packages, and refactored to take advantage of the latest PHP features: namespaces, interfaces, dependency injection, and so on.

-The Jaxon DbAdmin application is actually the integration of the [Jaxon DbAdmin package](https://github.com/lagdo/jaxon-dbadmin), which is an [extension of the Jaxon library](https://www.jaxon-php.org/docs/v5x/extensions/packages.html), with the Laravel framework, using the [Laravel integration extension](https://github.com/jaxon-php/jaxon-laravel).

 ## Installation